standard-for-public-code/standard-for-public-code/criteria/open-standards.md

 * If no existing open standard is available, effort SHOULD be put into developing one.
 * Open standards that are machine testable SHOULD be preferred over open standards that are not.
 * Non-open standards that are machine testable SHOULD be preferred over non-open standards that are not.

-## Why this is important

-* Creates interoperability between systems.
-* Reduces possible vendor lock-in.
-* Guarantees access to the knowledge required to reuse and contribute to the codebase.

 ## What this does not do